jaredszajkowski/jaredszajkowski.github.io/content/post/arch-linux-laptop-install/index.md

 ### Configure Wireless

-The following command will drop you into the iwd daemon:
+The following command will drop you into the iwd daemon:</br>

     # iwctl

-From there:
+From there:</br>

     # device list </br>
     # station *device* scan </br>
     # station *device* get-networks </br>